Bricktech2000/Notes/notes/java.md

 ### definitions

-> **collections** are data types containing multiple elements. they cannot contain [[java-primitive]]s — [https://stackoverflow.com/questions/4594529/java-collections-why-no-primitive-types](https://stackoverflow.com/questions/4594529/java-collections-why-no-primitive-types). see [[java-is-a-terrible-language]]
+> **collections** are data types containing multiple elements. they cannot contain [[java-primitive]]s &mdash; [https://stackoverflow.com/questions/4594529/java-collections-why-no-primitive-types](https://stackoverflow.com/questions/4594529/java-collections-why-no-primitive-types). see [[java-is-a-terrible-language]]

 > in Java, an **abstract method** is used to have a definition but no implementation. abstract methods must be implemented by subclasses.